GazzaJ/CI-MS4-RefereE-pay/README.md

 Navigation between these pages is provided by a standard intuitive navbar, additional anchor links are provided on strategic pages to assist navigation.

 ##### **Interface Design**
 The intention was to provide a relatively simple app which maintains a clean and consistent interface design, re-using elements and page styles wherever possible to benefit from the users learned behaviour.
-Button colours provide visual cues to their role.
  - The Recipes page and Manage Recipes page are virtually identical aside from the search and filter elements being removed for managing recipes.

 ![Interface Design](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/interface-1.jpg)